-U4C was launched to develop and implement strategies with the goal of creating opportunities for women in vulnerable communities, working with other social entrepreneurs, innovators, and global development practitioners in a coordinated fashion.
-This collaborative approach can multiply and maximize that social impacts.
-U4C it is part of a network of organizations and agencies who support universal sustainable development goals and that by working together, are addressing some of the most tragic human needs with innovative strategies for global challenges.
+U4C was launched to develop and implement strategies with the goal of creating opportunities for women in vulnerable communities and working with other social entrepreneurs, innovators, and global development practitioners in a coordinated fashion.
+This collaborative approach can multiply and maximize that social impact.
+U4C is part of a network of organizations and agencies that support universal sustainable development goals and that by working together, are addressing some of the most tragic human needs with innovative strategies for global challenges.

 Stories, Updates, and Insights